Bahadur Shah of Gujarat: His Sultanate

 He was a great patron of the Hindustani Classical music and its artists, including Baiju Bawra.

 Succession

 Bahadur had no son, hence there was some uncertainty regarding succession after his death.
+Before his death, Bahadur Shah had designated his sister's son, Miran Muhammad Shah of Khandesh as his successor, publicly seated him on the throne and personally offered salaam, requiring the ministers and nobles to acknowledge him as the future ruler.

 Muhammad Zaman Mirza, the fugitive Mughal prince made his claim on the ground that Bahadur's mother adopted him as her son.
-The nobles selected Bahadur's nephew Miran Muhammad Shah of Khandesh as his successor, but he died on his way to Gujarat.
+The nobles thus invited Miran Muhammad Shah to come to Gujarat as quickly as possible, but he died on his way to Gujarat.
 Finally, the nobles selected Mahmud Khan, the son of Bahadur's brother Latif Khan as his successor and he ascended to the throne as Mahmud Shah III on 10 May 1538.